 Improving Your Critical Thinking Skills

-Summary: Enhance your reading comprehension and gain a deeper understanding of texts by honing your critical thinking skills with proven strategies.
+Enhance your reading comprehension and gain a deeper understanding of texts by honing your critical thinking skills with proven strategies.

 Improving critical thinking skills

-1. Active reading: Active reading involves engaging with the text by asking questions, making connections, and summarizing the content.
+1. Active reading: Active reading involves engaging with the text by asking questions, making connections, and summarising the content.
 As you read, ask questions like "What is the author trying to say?", "What is the main idea of this text?", "What is the author's purpose?", and "What are the implications of the information in this text?".

 2. Identify biases and assumptions: Authors may have biases or assumptions that shape their perspective.
 Identify these biases and assumptions and consider how they may affect the information presented in the text.